 Before you start assembling your home office, plan for all the things you’ll need to work comfortably and efficiently.
 Here, lighting and temperature control are good places to start.

 If you can, make sure that at least part of your lighting comes from natural light.
 Firelights are warm, and these typically promote relaxation.
 However, cool light, such as daylight, will improve your productivity and alertness.
 So, it’s obvious why you would want it in your office.

 If you care about your well-being, you might want to incorporate a plant or two in your workspace also.
 Researches have shown that this added touch will make you happier while working.
 Cabinets are another thing that can be extremely useful in a home office.
 These will help create order in your workspace and, therefore, positively impact your mood.

 Choose Your Writing Surface

 There are two crucial furniture pieces that you’ll have to choose for your office at home.
 And the first one we want to talk about is your desk or work surface.
-It doesn’t matter if you decide to use a custom-designed desk or two file cabinets with a door placed across them.
+It doesn’t matter if you decide to use a custom-designed desk, a practical option from somewhere like Office Monster, or two file cabinets with a flat surface placed across them.
 There are only two essential things to worry about.
 And these are that the space you have in front of you is large enough and that it’s the right height.